Skip to main content

 Clayton Tacker

-Clayton is a part of the Gassaway lab, pursuing a Doctorate in Biochemistry.
+Clayton is pursuing a Doctorate in Biochemistry.
 As a devoted husband and father of one, he aspires to excel as a skilled scientist in the realm of disease-focused mass spectrometry proteomic research.
 He is currently engaged in a project that aims to identify the drivers of dedifferentiated liposarcoma protein and post-translational modifications using proteomic analysis.